eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Cons:**

 - Vastly harder to implement than plain-text markup.
-- Every single WYSIWYG editor is janky in some sui generis, hard to describe way, e.g.: Markdown shortcuts don't work, backspacing into formatting applies the formatting to new text you write, indenting/dedenting lists can be a pain, simple text editing operations can have unpredictable results.
+- Every single WYSIWYG editor is jank in some sui generis, hard to describe way, e.g.: Markdown shortcuts don't work, backspacing into formatting applies the formatting to new text you write, indenting/dedenting lists can be a pain, simple text editing operations can have unpredictable results.
 - Complex markup can be exponentially harder to implement: e.g. the full power of HTML tables (with `colspan` and `rowspan`) requires essentially a